 - Access telemedicine.
 Video visits with Main Line Health providers for virtual preventive care, diagnosis and treatment.

 - Request prescription renewals.
 Send a prescription renewal request to your doctor with just a click.

 - View your lab and test results.
 Get notified as soon as your results are available.

 - Send secure messages to your care team.
 Do you have a non-urgent medical question?
 Use MyChart to message your providers.

 - Coordinate care for your family.
 With a proxy account, you can facilitate the care of an adult family member just as you would your own.

-- View portions of your medical record.
-Get instant access to your health summary, preventive care information, past and current appointments, medications, and test results.
+- View your medical record.
+Get instant access to your health summary, preventive care information, past and current appointments, medications and test results.

 - Pay your medical bills.
 Easily view your account summary and pay your bills from within the secure website.